patrickbucher/sicp/diary.md

 arbitrary layer requires _less_ code than an implementation with a fixed number of multiple layers.

+I also worked through exercise 3.26, for which I first wanted to use multiple cons cells.
+But then I realized that I actually was creating a list, so I implemented the nodes directly as a list, with some accessor procedures.

 # 2023-02-17 (Fr)

 I worked through the examples with two-dimensional tables and did exercise 3.24,